leafo/lapis/docs/reference.md

 Install OpenResty onto your system.
 If you're compiling manually it's recommended to enable PostgreSQL and Lua JIT.
-If you're using Heroku then you can use the Heroku OpenResy module along with the Lua build pack.
+If you're using Heroku then you can use the Heroku OpenResty module along with the Lua build pack.

 Next install Lapis using LuaRocks.
 You can find the rockspec [on MoonRocks][3]: